Flexible constraint satisfiability and a problem in semigroup theory: Variety membership for the semigroup

 Let us say that a completely 0-simple semigroup is \emph{block diagonal} if its sandwich matrix may be arranged in block diagonal form (with each rectangular block consisting of strictly nonzero entries).
-Every orthodox completely 0-simple semigroup is block diagonal, but there are non-orthodox block diagonal completely 0-simple semigroups.
-It is not hard to verify that block diagonal completely 0-simple semigroups are precisely those satisfying the law $xv\neq 0\And uv\neq 0\And uy\neq 0\Rightarrow xy\neq 0$.
+The following schematic depicts a matrix with $3$ blocks; with large zeroes denoting regions containing only $0$, and grey areas consisting of nonzero entries.